AfriGebeta/gebeta-tiles-js/README.md

 - `clearAllMarkers()` - Remove all markers from the map

 #### Fence Drawing
-- `addFencePoint(lngLat, customImage, onClick)` - Add a point to the current fence
+- `addFencePoint(lngLat, customImage, onClick, color)` - Add a point to the current fence with optional custom color
 - `clearFence()` - Clear the current fence being drawn
 - `clearAllFences()` - Clear all fences on the map
 - `isFenceCompleted()` - Check if the current fence is complete
 - `isPointInsideFence(lngLat)` - Test if a point is inside the current fence
 - `getFencePoints()` - Get current fence points
 - `getFences()` - Get all stored fences
+- `setFenceDefaultColor(color)` - Set the default color for new fences

 ## Configuration